-Heading back to the airport after a week exploring the state, I have truly fallen for the small towns of Kentucky.
-Each one of the following is only a day trip from Louisville or Lexington, but imbued with its own identity, food and folklore, all brought together by one commonality, Bourbon!
-I wasn’t prepared to learn so much about my birth nation’s history, and meet those who have made the world better from their home base of Kentucky.
+Each one of the following small towns is only a day trip from one of the major cities in Kentucky like Louisville or Lexington, but it’s imbued with its own identity, food and folklore.
+I wasn’t prepared to learn so much about my birth nation’s history and meet those who have made the world better from their home base of Kentucky.

 Covington – Willkommen